lzl7/machine-learning-notes/notes/tips-for-jupyter.md

 # Jupyter efficency tips

+- `%load_ext autoreload %autoreload 2`, this setting is to enable the module auto reload.
+If you change the source code for the module, the latest version will be automatically reloaded into the jupyter notebook environment.
+- `%matplotlib inline`, enable to display the plot chart within the jupyter cell.

 ## Inspection related
 - **?** in front of a method, view the method's docsting.
 Example: `?pandas.read_csv`
 - **??** in front of a method, view the source code of the method.
 Example: `??pandas.read_csv`